cgmark101/blog/README.md

 # Akane-Blog

-This is the source code for a blog, made with flask, it use a markdown pattern for the blog posts, can be dynamically generated or statically build using froze-flask
+This is the source code for a blog, made with flask, it use a markdown pattern for the blog posts, can be dynamically generated or statically build using frozen-flask

 Go to [Akane.ga](https://akane.ga/articles/deta-blog/) for more info